 Students can purchase a Bible (CEV - Primary, or NIV - High School).
 The Bibles are useful in Christian Education classes conducted by teachers.
-NIV Bibles can be purchased through the College for \$20-
+NIV Bibles can be purchased through the College for \$20.

 Students in Years 4-12 will also have the You Version Holy Bible App. loaded onto their devices.
-This App. is also available from App. stores.
+This App. is also available from the App.
+Store or Play Store.